The New Testament says a lot about the health of the church. Consider just a few verses:

 In a word, it’s balance!

-Your body has nine different systems (circulatory, respiratory, digestive, skeletal, etc.).
+Your body has nine different systems (including circulatory, respiratory, digestive, and skeletal).
 When these systems are all in balance, it produces health.
 But when your body gets out of balance, we call that “disease.”
-Likewise when the Body of Christ becomes unbalanced, disease occurs.
+Likewise, when the body of Christ becomes unbalanced, disease occurs.
 Health and growth can only occur when everything is brought into balance.

 The Importance of Balance